 4. Asking in Facebook groups

 There are many groups created by expats on Facebook with thousands of members who help each other out and give lots of valuable tips on living in Paris and the Île-de-France region.
-You can also look for a rental flat in Paris here, which is not that rare.
+You can also look for an apartment for rent in Paris here, which is not that rare.

 5. Posting your personal ad in Paris

-I really heard of people for whom this strategy has worked out and led to a flat in their favourite corner: design a wanted notice in French, print it out and stick it on the nearest lampposts.
-It's useful for this tactic that you are already in Paris and just want to move from one flat to the next.
+I really heard of people for whom this strategy has worked out and led to an apartment in their favourite corner: design a wanted notice in French, print it out and stick it on the nearest lampposts.
+It's useful for this tactic that you are already in Paris and just want to move from one apartment to another.

 6. Hiring help

 Normally, all of us like to solve problems on our own.
 But it's not uncommon that an unforeseen thing throws a spanner in the works.
-So before going through all the struggles to find a flat in Paris alone, rely on professional assistance.
-There are many consultants in Paris - myself included - who can help you find a flat.
+So before going through all the struggles to find an apartment in Paris alone, rely on professional assistance.
+There are many consultants in Paris - me included - who can help you with house hunting.

 Beautiful old Parisian building - Would you like to move in here?

-Of course, this service costs money - but so does a hotel room that is occupied for weeks until a flat is found.
+Of course, this service costs money - but so does a hotel room that is occupied for weeks until an apartment is found.
 Another advantage is that it goes faster with professional help.
-But the best thing is that your own nerves are not on edge and everything can be delegated.
+But the best thing is that your own nerves are not on edge, and everything can be delegated.
 Once you have started your new job, you have little time and often even less desire to start looking yourself after a long day at work.
 Not to mention the accessibility of agencies and landlords.